 In this paper, we presented our experience on designing and implementing two e-Health application systems by leveraging Azure cloud platform.
-We started by analyzing challenges (lack of scalability, energy in-efficiency, and the like) healthcare sector faces when using traditional C/S architecture for delivering e-Health services.
+We started by analyzing challenges (lack of scalability, energy in-efficiency and the like) healthcare sector faces when using traditional C/S architecture for delivering e-Health services.
 Our proposed approach addresses these challenges by leveraging cloud computing services.
 We have implemented the prototype of our e-Health application systems and successfully evaluated its QoS performance on Azure cloud under variable workload settings.
-The benefits of our approach include (i) faster search of medical databases, (ii) elastic storage capacity for archiving images, (iii) elastic computing capacity for creating complex 3D model from raw images, (iv) massive cost-savings for health organizations, which are often subjected to budget cuts, and (v) consolidated access to the image database from any point on the Internet via any device type.
+As part of our ongoing work, we are working on an intelligent elastic framework for autonomic provisioning of e-Health applications in private or public cloud environments.
+This framework will allow knowledge-driven optimized resource provisioning where it adapts to uncertain data streams/volumes, the number of users and varying resource and workload unpredictability.